This blog may contain affiliate links. Read our disclosure policy for more info.

 There are two main cruises you can do and both are great for their own reasons.
 The TSS Earnslaw is an old coal-powered steamship that’s almost 100 years old.
 Although the cruise is the most expensive at $70 NZD, it’s a unique experience.
 You can actually observe workers shoveling coal into the burner as you cruise along the lake.
 You can combine this scenic cruise with a gourmet BBQ lunch that is super tasty and one of the best meals you can have in Queenstown – trust me on this!

 Both cruises do the same route on the lake, but there is more to know about them.
-So if you can’t decide, check out our guide to choosing a cruise in Queenstown.
+So if you can’t decide, check out our guide to choosing a cruise in Queenstown or my review on the lunch and dinner cruises offered on the TSS Earnslaw.

 16. Road trip to Glenorchy

 There are lots of road trips you can do from Queenstown but few compare to the road trip from Queenstown to Glenorchy.
-This short 46-kilometer-long drive (one way, 46 miles) is an epic adventure that can take you an entire day if you plan to enjoy some of the best things to do in Glenorchy.
+This short 46-kilometer-long drive (one way, (28.5 miles)) is an epic adventure that can take you an entire day if you plan to enjoy some of the best things to do in Glenorchy.

 Along the way, you can stop at viewpoints, hike some amazing trails, and just get lost in the views and windy road.
 It’s truly one of the best things to do in the summer in Queenstown.